Steven Demaio, Esquire

 Stephen J. DeMaio is Of Counsel to Young, Marr and Associates for over 20 years.
 He has handled thousands of criminal defense matters throughout Pennsylvania and New Jersey and has been involved in thousands of bankruptcy cases.
 He has also handled landlord-tenant disputes throughout the state and has been a valuable asset to the firm.

-In addition to normal business hours, our attorneys are always willing to meet clients by appointment in the evenings or weekends.
+In addition to normal business hours, our attorneys are always willing to meet clients on evenings or weekends by appointment.

 “When we came to see Gail Marr, Esquire, we were behind on our mortgage and car, and really wondered if we would be able to dig ourselves out.
 However, Gail was totally patient and understanding and that made us feel more relaxed, and we were able to successfully complete a Chapter 13 Plan.
 We are now 5 years removed from bankruptcy, and it was the best thing that we had ever decided to do.”